-54 Databases Report the number of databases (including locally mounted or remote, full-text or not) for which temporary or permanent access rights have been acquired.
+Report the number of licensed databases (including locally mounted or remote, full-text or not) for which temporary or permanent access rights have been acquired through payment by the library, or by formal agreement with the State Library or a cooperative agreement within the state or region.
 A database is a collection of electronically stored data or unit records (facts, bibliographic data, abstracts, texts) with a common user interface and software for the retrieval and manipulation of the data.

 Note: The data or records are usually collected with a particular intent and relate to a defined topic.
 A database may be issued on CD-ROM, diskette, or other direct access method, or as a computer file accessed via dial-up methods or via the Internet.
-Subscriptions to individual electronic serial titles are reported under current electronic serial subscriptions.
-Each database is counted individually even if access to several databases is supported through the same vendor interface.
+Subscriptions to individual electronic serial titles are reported under Current Electronic Serial Subscriptions (data element #459).
+Each database is counted individually even if access to several databases is supported through the same vendor interface